Minimal scenario facet Bell inequalities for multi-qubit states: Facet Inequalities

 In terms of the well known CHSH inequality, these four can be written more simply as,

-But, these four inequalities are not inequivalent.
-We can see that if we make the interchange of the indices as, $A_1\rightarrow A_2$, $A_2\rightarrow -A_1$, $B_1\rightarrow B_2$, $B_2\rightarrow -B_1$ in the first inequality ( Eqn.(\ref{first})), then it goes to the second inequality (Eqn.(\ref{second})).
+But, these four inequalities are equivalent.
+We can see that if we make the interchange of the indices as, $A_1\rightarrow A_2$, $A_2\rightarrow -A_1$, $B_1\rightarrow B_2$, $B_2\rightarrow -B_1$ in the first inequality (Eq. (\ref{first})), then it goes to the second inequality (Eq. (\ref{second})).
 Similarly, one can see that with this type of interchange all the above inequalities are equivalent.
 So, finally we have only one inequality.
 We will choose the form of second inequality (if not mentioned) to do the rest of the analysis.
+This inequality is equivalent to the lifted version of CHSH inequality (Eq.
+(2) of Ref. \cite{pironio_facet}) for more parties.
 Now other than Charlie, one can choose either Alice or Bob doing one measurement and rest are doing two dichotomic measurements.
 For each case we get one facet Bell inequality.
 In this way, there are three inequalities, where in our previous paper we had six inequalities.
 These three inequalities are,

 In the following, we analyze these facet Bell inequalities for different purposes.